Leyte, Philippines - Mahanagdong, 1998

 This is a Jack Fruit.
 They get enormous.
 The taste is kind of mild, sweet, a little like honey and you would imagine

-I am trying not to strain too much, holding this thing out away from my body.
+I am trying not to strain too much, holding the thing out away from my body.

 You know it 's ripe when it starts oozing and ants are crawling all over it.